fbef0102/Game-Private_Plugin/Plugin_插件/Items_物品/l4d2_replace_gun_item/readme.md

 		// Replace the weapon if the weapon is late spawn during the game. l4d2_replace_gun_item_late_spawn "0"

+		// If 1, Don't replace the weapon & item if survivor carries them. l4d2_replace_gun_item_player_in_use "1"

 		// Replace the primary weapon
 		l4d2_replace_gun_item_primary "1"

 		// Replace the secondary weapon.
-		l4d2_replace_gun_item_secondary "1"
+(Not including melee) l4d2_replace_gun_item_secondary "1"

 		// Replace the throwable weapon.